KevinAst/MyWeb/FireWithin/MyFaith.md

 > Be sure to listen all the way through to the very end _(the BEST PART)_!

 I am certainly not perfect.
 I have and will have a long way to go in solidifying my relationship with God.
-But this is certainly a step in the right direction, and I thank God for his provision!
+But this was a step in the right direction, and I thank God for his provision!

 ## May the Lord Bless You